Island mode refers to a system that is operating independently to the utility and can also be commonly known as “off-grid” generation.

 A CHP system is typically interconnected to the utility and operates “in parallel” with the utility when it is healthy.
 When the utility fails and is “Unhealthy” a Synchronous Cogeneration system will swop over into “island mode” and provide convenience power to a facility or group of facilities (microgrid) to keep it/them operational during a utility outage.

-Island mode refers to a plant is not, or no longer, connected to other power plants or utility source.
+Island mode refers to a plant that is not, or no longer, connected to other power plants or utility source.
 Remote towns and mine sites often have island mode power plants as opposed to larger cities and dense population areas where multiple power plants provide power to a grid.
 Island mode units also act as standby or backup units to provide electricity.

 A gas engine is inherently more sensitive than a Diesel engine and therefore when operating in Island Mode the loads have to be introduced in a controlled sequential manner hereafter referred to as “Load Steps” in order to prevent the system from tripping due to a single large load step being introduced.